Prasanth-126/DOJO/DojoX/ArrayList/Methods.md

 ```

 **Explanation:**
-`setByIndex()` updates the element at the given index without changing the size of the list.
+Replaces the element at a specific index without changing the size of the list.

 ---